Social Work & Education Internships in Zanzibar

 Meals

 Internships in Zanzibar include three meals per day, seven days per week, served at the accommodation.
 The culinary traditions of Zanzibar have been influenced by many nationalities, including Indian, British, Portuguese, Arab, Bantu, and even Chinese.
 Therefore, typical dishes may reflect a fusion of styles.
-Rice is a staple, which can be cooked with an array of spices (Zanzibar is the island of spice, after all!)
-Cinnamon, ginger, cumin, chilli, cardamom, nutmeg and cloves may be used to flavor rice, meat, fish and curry dishes.
-The famous spice rice of Zanzibar is called “Pilau”.
-In addition to cooked meals, fresh vegetables and fruits are available and you can also find a wide variety in the local markets.
-Host families are accustomed to accommodating interns who are vegetarians and can ensure meals are prepared appropriately.
-Some restaurants will also offer vegetarian dishes.
-Please be sure to let us know of any specific dietary requirements that you have in advance (i.e. allergies and intolerances), so that we may ensure your hosts are aware and make recommendations to you accordingly.
+Rice is a staple and an array of spices are typically used to flavor rice, meat, fish and curry dishes.

 Essential country information